ROSMicroPy/ROSMicroPy/README.md

 ***ROSMicroPy-GUI***, is a [JSON Forms](https://jsonforms.io/) renderer for LVGL that allows for a Web based GUI layout designer to produce a JSON description of a screen layout that can be saved on a ROSMicroPy device.

-***ROSMiicroPy-JoyCom***, is a Bluetooth HID Central Server, that makes the inputs of a JoyCon device available for the ROSMicroPy environment.
+***ROSMiicroPy-JoyCon***, is a Bluetooth HID Central Server, that makes the inputs of a JoyCon device available for the ROSMicroPy environment.

 ![](docs/images/RMP_Cam_Stack.svg)